Our Voice Is Not at the End of Anything

 BUY A FESTIVAL PASS!
 SEE ALL 3 WORKS FOR $35!

-Soaring vocal artist Carmina Escobar presents Our Voice Is Not at the End of Anything, a spiral-structured opera in gesture and sound that reimagines voice as force, friction, and breath.
+Soaring vocal artist Carmina Escobar presents Our Voice Is Not at the End of Anything, a spiral-structured opera in gesture and sound whose staging reimagines voice as force, friction, and breath.
 Across the opera each turn of the spiral asks a question: What is a voice when it is not heard but held, when it resists power, when it becomes collective?
 Moving through war, grief, and renewal, the work explores the voice-body as an instrument of resistance and repair—a living echo that insists on art, connection, and survival at the edge of collapse.
+Featured artists in the live ensemble include band leader and conductor Yulissa Maqueos, directing her Maqueos Music Philharmonic Brass Band; composer and saxophonist Joe McPhee; trombonist David Dove; and stripper, sensual healer and actor Farrah Daoud.

 Guillermo E. Brown and Carmina Escobar share a program.